rajendrag/microservice-nodejs-playframework/README.md

 iVarsa-play
 ===================

-A very simple PlayFramework application, to demonstrate how **Play, Angular JS, MySQL, JPA with Hibernate** work together.
+A very simple PlayFramework application, to demonstrate how Play can be a backend server in a micro services architecture.
+There will be a front **Node** server (Please refer to https://github.com/rajendrag/ivarsa for the front server implementation).

 Stack
 -----------
 - Play Framework
-- Angular JS
 - MySQL
 - Hibernate